DSX-AI-Trading/documentation/index.en.md

 * **NOT FINANCIAL ADVICE:** The Service does not constitute investment advice, or a recommendation or solicitation to buy or sell any digital asset.
 * **HIGH RISK:** Cryptocurrency futures trading is highly speculative and involves substantial risk of loss.
 You may lose your entire invested capital.
 * **NO GUARANTEES:** Past performance of our AI models is not a guarantee of future results.
 Markets change, and AI models are not infallible.
 Losses can and will occur.
 * **YOU ARE SOLELY RESPONSIBLE:** All trading decisions you make are your sole responsibility.
-We are not liable for any losses you may find as a result of using our alerts.
+We are not liable for any losses you may incur as a result of using our alerts.

 ### 2. How to Interpret the AI Signals